 The dress code for the Mexican business world is smart and formal, with an emphasis on style.
-Men wear ties, dark colours and accessories, and the basic assumption is that people endeavour to look as good as they possibly can.
-Women also dress smart and stylishly (business suits are widely worn) and often go to work in high heels and make-up.
+Men wear ties, dark colours and accessories, and the basic assumption is that people endeavour to look as good as they can.
+Women also dress smartly and stylishly (business suits are widely worn) and often go to work in high heels and make-up.

 Gifts are not usually given at business meetings, though a small token of sincerity might be appreciated.
 Expats invited to a colleague's home should take along some wine, sweets or flowers, but should avoid red petals and marigolds.

 Women are ostensibly treated as equals in the Mexican business world, often rising to senior positions.
-Nevertheless, business in Mexico can still follow paternalistic patterns, and the presence of machismo in the workplace is, regrettably, a reality that many expat women have to deal with.
+Nevertheless, business in Mexico can still follow paternalistic patterns, and the presence of machismo in the workplace is, regrettably, a reality that many expat women deal with.

 Business culture in Mexico